morgankenyon/DeepCreek/content/posts/we-are-swimming-in-sermons.md

 Literally months/years of prep work, years of sermons, just being thrown away.

 Sermons and learning about God definitely have their place.
 But for the first time in human history, we have access to almost infinite knowledge.
 Almost every church records their sermons and posts it online for free.
-Name a pastor or influencial speaker and you could probably get tons of their content instantenously.
+Name a pastor or influential speaker and you could probably get tons of their content instantaneously.

-Yet our culture seems to becoming more hostile to Christianity.
+Yet our culture seems to be becoming more hostile to Christianity.
 Less receptive to hearing God's word being taught.
 Why is that?
 Why aren't our swimming pools of sermons changing people's lives?

 Because it's easy to prep a sermon (or write a blog post, lol), it's harder to lead people to God.